Inov-8 Roclite 315 Review Facts

 Roclite 315 a pricy shoe, given the fact that it’s still the in the two-digit territory, we’d still be very cautious about spending the cash on a shoe that is widely held as uncomfortable, in which you’d have to spend hours in.
 On the other hand, the shoe does have extensive support features as well as responsiveness and protection, so if you’re down with experiencing pain for a while before you get used to the shoe and the shoe gets used to you – there’s no doubt that this is a shoe made of high-quality materials that have left a lot of people in awe.

-The aggressive lugs on the outsole provide great traction
+The aggressive lugs on the outsole provide great traction on technical trails

 and allow you to tackle rocky surfaces with ease.
 The traction quality lowers when it comes to downhill hikes, in which case the lugs will be of little use.
 The three different rubbers on the outsole do contribute to the grippy ride that the Roclite 315 ensures (for the most part), with the stickiest rubber being positioned below the heel.